 Their slower speed contributes to their longevity as well as their consistent and reliable use.
 They are not prone to out as universal motors are.
 Induction motors also are usually very quiet.

 Almost all table saws are fitted with an induction motor.
-The appropriate size induction motor depends on the saw.
+The appropriate size motor depends on the saw.
 While smaller saws would use a motor between 1 and 5 horsepower, larger saws need fan-cooled induction motors.
-This type of induction motor is designed for continuous use and they are designed in a way that they are sealed against dust.
+This is designed for continuous use and they are designed in a way that they are sealed against dust.

 Typically, an induction motor requires fewer amps per horsepower and will have a higher resale value.
 They are, for many, the preferred choice of motor thanks to their rugged construction and the ability to control their speed.
 Also, they do not require brushes as do universal motors.
 Because of this, they generally are easier to control.